mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/Databases/index.md

 ### My MySQL Server will not start and I am getting the following error in my mysql error log located in /Applications/MAMP/logs .

+This may occur when your Mac goes to sleep.

 10:12:32 1753 [Note] InnoDB: The log sequence numbers 609248312 and 609248312 in ibdata files do not match the log sequence number 609248322 in the ib_logfiles!